Contact Sales

 Not For Profit

-Charity shop chic: how to drive sales in a charity shop
+Charity shop chic: How to increase sales in a charity shop

 UK charity shops have become so common it’s easy to take them for granted.
 Yet with the Charity Retail Association (CRA) counting 11,200 shops across the country, they have become something of an institution.
 Why?
 Because it works.
 In 2018, the CRA calculated net surplus profits of £295 million.
 That’s up from £278 million the year before.
 It’s no mean feat, particularly in the current climate.